Making Competency-based Assessment Work: Macro-maneuvers

 I’m not sure when administrators and policymakers decided that innovative learning systems could be designed using the same methods used to create lecture-textbook-syllabus courses.

-Learning systems design work requires a dedicated, full-time, year-round team of experts.
+Learning systems design work requires a dedicated, full-time, year-round team.

 Building one high-quality performance task can take nearly 100 hours of work, particularly for later years in our program when tasks demand multiple competencies that must be balanced with practice given through other tasks.